Adige-Calculations/OpenFOAM-handbook/src/13_residuals/README.md

 # Residuals

-The residuals are evaluated by substituting the current solution into the equation and taking the magnitude of the difference between the left- and right-hand sides of the system; it is also normalised to make it independent of the scale of the problem being analysed.
+The residuals are evaluated by substituting the iterations' solution into the theretical equation, taking out the non-zero result; it is also normalised to make it independent of the scale of the problem being analysed.
 Consequently, before solving an equation for a particular field, the initial residual is evaluated based on the current values of the field.
 After each solver iteration the residual is re-evaluated.
-To terminate the case, the initial residual of the field equations must falls below user-specified threshold values.
+To terminate the case, the initial residual of the field equations should fall below user-specified threshold values.

-## Check convergence
+## Check convergence on turbulent flows

 A simple trick to check the converge of the calculations properly, consits in checking the \\( ν_{t} \\) convergence value since it is dependent from \\( k \\) and \\(  ε \\) which both must converge to get a good \\( ν_{t} \\, hence it is one of the best indicator of convergence.

 ## Graphically check convergence

 Usually residuals can be monitored via terminal live or in a log file afterwords.
 However few solution are present if you want to generate a chart: